-The Activity tab essentially shows you the influence of your page and also how many people have interacted with it.
-It should be noted that this section of Instagram Insights is also limited to the past 7 days.
+The Activity tab in Instagram Insights therefore reveals the influence of your page, as well as details of how people have interacted with it.
+However, it should be noted that this section of Instagram Insights is also limited to the past 7 days.

-Under the Content tab you will find insights on all your posts on Instagram, including photo and video posts from your feed, Story posts, and even any promotional paid posts you may have published.
-The Content tab is split into: Feed, Stories & Promotions.
+Under the Content tab you will find Instagram insights relating to individual posts on your profile.
+This includes photo and video content, Stories, and even any promotional paid posts you may have published.
+The Content tab is split into: Feed, Stories & Promotions…

 Comments – The number of comments on your post

-Emails – The number of unique accounts that went on to click Email
+Emails – The number of unique accounts that followed the CTA to Email

 Engagement – The number of unique accounts that Liked, Commented or Saved your post

-Follows – The number of accounts that started following your because of your post
+Follows – The number of accounts that started following you because of your post

-Get Directions – The number of users who tapped Get Directs because of your post
+Get Directions – The number of users who tapped Get Directions because of your post